Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino Direction Reconstruction

 Conversely, for $\nu_{\mu}$ interactions, approximately 75\% of $\mu^{-}$ in the simulation are captured on the $^{40}$Ar nucleus~\cite{LArIAT_mucapture}.
 This nuclear capture suppresses the Michel electron signal, thereby allowing a more constrained exclusion cone than in the antineutrino channel.

-\item \textbf{$\nu_{e}$ and $\bar{\nu}_{e}$:} The electron or positron typically travels approximately one radiation length ($X_0 \approx 14$~cm in LAr)~\cite{PDG_Argon_2012} before initiating an electromagnetic shower.
-The transverse profile of this shower is characterized by the Molière radius ($R_M \approx 9$~cm).
-Because $R_M$ is a property of the medium, the shower width remains relatively constant regardless of energy; thus, the optimal cone angle is largely uncorrelated with the lepton's kinetic energy as shown in Fig.~\ref{fig:optimalopeningangle}. \end{itemize} Additionally, we apply a detector energy threshold of 0.6 MeV to simplify the treatment of the dominant $^{39}\text{Ar}$ radiological background in bulk LAr, whose decay produces electrons with a maximum energy of 565 keV.
-We demonstrate in the appendix that the $^{39}\text{Ar}$ accumulated in a TPC full drift has a small impact on the final result if the considered region of interest to find the neutron nearest energy deposit is small.
+\item \textbf{$\nu_{e}$ and $\bar{\nu}_{e}$:} The electron or positron typically travels approximately one radiation length ($X_0 \approx 14$~cm in LAr) before initiating an electromagnetic shower.
+The transverse profile of this shower is characterized by the Molière radius ($R_M \approx 10$~cm)~\cite{LArproperties}.
+Because $R_M$ is a property of the medium, the shower width remains relatively constant regardless of energy; thus, the optimal cone angle is largely uncorrelated with the lepton's kinetic energy as shown in \cref{fig:optimalopeningangle}. \end{itemize} Additionally, we apply a detector energy threshold of 0.6 MeV to simplify the treatment of the dominant $^{39}\text{Ar}$ radiological background in bulk LAr, whose decay produces electrons with a maximum energy of 565 keV.
+In \cref{sec:appA}, we demonstrate that the $^{39}\text{Ar}$ background has a non-negligible impact on the final result, even if the region of interest for finding the neutron's nearest energy deposit is small.
+When we lower the energy threshold from 0.6 MeV to 0.3 MeV or 0.1 MeV, the improvement contributed by neutron momentum reconstruction will be diluted in the final reconstruction of the neutrino direction.

-Localized energy deposits from low-energy protons are also a background for this analysis.
+Localized energy deposits from low-energy protons also constitute a background for this analysis.
 We consider a conservative kinetic energy threshold of 70 MeV for a proton to produce a detectable track in LAr; protons with kinetic energies below this threshold are considered blip-like.
 Because sub-threshold proton energy depositions are tightly clustered around the neutrino interaction vertex, they can be effectively excluded by applying a 5 cm radius spherical spatial cut centered on the neutrino vertex.
-Crucially, this spherical cut preserves the majority of the primary neutron energy depositions central to this study, as illustrated in Fig.~\ref{fig:neutron_proton}.
+Crucially, this spherical cut preserves the majority of the primary neutron energy depositions central to this study, as illustrated in \cref{fig:neutron_proton}.